ZiminYue/CosmosVision/Test_1_ Rebuild_the_visual_part_of_Glaxy_Engine_in_Python/Log.md

 - Test output-11: ![Description](TestOutput/0823.gif)

 ### August 24
-Make adjustment in `core.py` and `vispy_demo.py`, improved the visual output, but still not moving at all xp
+1. Made adjustment in `core.py` and `vispy_demo.py`, improved the visual output, but still not moving at all xp
 - Test output-12: ![Description](TestOutput/0824.gif)

+2. Made adjustment in `core.py` and created `test_physics.py`, `test_vispy_singleThread.py`, trying to check why the animation is not working.
+(When running `test_vispy_singleThread.py`, the galaxy starts moving, but could only move a liitle per many seconds)